 SELECT * FROM t1 WHERE key > 0) using the QueryCmd stream and remove rows using the DeleteCmd stream.
 Of note is the ControlCmd stream which allows you to send control commands to, for example, disconnect from the data grid.
 Finally, if you have defined your data grid connection to be transacted (by adding

-<setting name="transacted-session" val="true"/>to the definition) you can commit or rollback your data grid operations using the
+transacted-session="true"to the data grid definition) you can commit or rollback your data grid operations using the

 When done, press F9 or click the Terminate EventFlow Fragment button.